-Here are 5 things you can do to build the type of legit confidence that we all want: high healthy self-esteem.
+Here are 5 things you can do to build the type of legit confidence I'm talking about.

 It feels good to be good at something.
 So a great way to build inner confidence is to develop a skill that you’re naturally good at.

-Do this: become a better tennis player, pianist, YouTuber, cook, stock-trader, stylist, interior designer, or content creator because, in the areas where you shine, you will attract admirers who value what you're good at.
+Do this: Develop your skills as a tennis player, pianist, YouTuber, cook, stock trader, stylist, interior designer, or content creator so that you will attract admirers who value what you're good at.

-Negative self-talk is often the result of internalizing negative messages we get from our families, friends, and the outside world.
+Our negative self-talk often results from internalizing negative messages we receive from our families, friends, and the outside world.
 Work on your negative self-talk by practicing positive self-talk.

 To be human is to have flaws, but to love yourself anyway—that’s priceless.